vbobrov/pxAPI/README.md

 ## Usage

-pxAPI.py file has comments throughout describing all functions All data is returned in the original form, converted to python dict
+pxAPI.py file has comments throughout describing all functions.
+All data is returned in the original form, converted to python dict

 ### REST API